nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 	* Perform ad-hoc automation upon receiving Syslog messages
 	* Create data pipelines

-## Minimal syslog server in python
+## Minimal Syslog server in python
-* Running the following python code listens for UDP requests over a specified host and port and then just logs them using python `logging` and `socketserver` modules
+* Running the following python code listens for UDP requests over a specified host and port and then just logs them into a file named `logs.log` using python `logging` and `socketserver` modules

 ```py
 ## Minimal Syslog Server in Python.